 How can GCC countries achieve equilibrium in the China-India competition?

-The competition between China and India continues to grow, driven by territorial disputes and China’s growing strategic dominance and assertiveness.
+Dr Janardhan from the UAE’s Anwar Gargash Diplomatic Academy, and Azal Advisors’ Nicolas Dunais assess the growing competition between China and India, driven by territorial disputes and China’s growing strategic dominance and assertiveness.
 Both countries are also increasing their demand for energy and raw materials to fuel their economic growth.
-In our latest report, Dr Naranayappa Janardhan (Anwar Gargash Diplomatic Academy) and Nicolas Dunais (Azal Advisors) argue that Gulf policymakers should pursue a balanced relationship with China and India, avoid “picking sides”, and where possible, encourage them to cooperate rather than compete in the commercial and security realms.
+In this report, the authors argue that Gulf policymakers should pursue a balanced relationship with China and India, avoid “picking sides”, and where possible, encourage them to cooperate rather than compete in the commercial and security realms.